Chorionic Gonadotropin for Injection; Pregnyl

 - It is used to help women get pregnant.

 - It is used to help the body make more testosterone in some people.

 - It is used to treat delays in a male’s normal growth pattern.

-- If your child has prostate cancer or a cancer where hormones make it grow.
+- If you have ever had a cancer where hormones make it grow.

-- If a child is using and has started puberty.
+- If a child is using this drug and has started puberty.

 - This drug may raise the chance of very bad side effects like enlarged ovaries and ovarian cysts that burst.
 Rarely, these effects have been deadly.
 Talk with the doctor.